epage/epage.github.io/blog/dev/pr-style.md

 By splitting a PR up into smaller chunks, any other work dependent on those earlier PRs is now unblocked.

+If a change needs to be reverted, you've made it clear what the minimally invasive set of commits is for reverting.

 You don't know what will be controversial before you post your PR.
 Familiarity with the culture and practices of a project makes this easier to predict.